Arthroscopic surgery of the shoulder (Keyhole surgery)

 In the following video Dr Gavin Nimon discusses shoulder conditions and shoulder surgery including shoulder arthroscopy.
 For more information and articles about shoulder conditions and treatment visit our shoulder section, or give us a call 8376 9988.

-You be reassured that at Glenelg Orthopaedics you will be in advanced hands when undertaking Arthroscopic (minimally invasive) shoulder surgery.
+You can be reassured that at Glenelg Orthopaedics you will be in advanced hands when undertaking Arthroscopic (minimally invasive) shoulder surgery.